Gathering Sources for your Paper

 - Browsing the library shelves where books on a given subject are assembled.
 Whenever you go to the shelves to find a certain book you should take time to peruse the surrounding shelves for additional sources.

 If the book you seek is not on the shelf, check the catalog again to see if it is on reserve or out in circulation.
 If the book is not on reserve, ask for help to locate it.
 If it is checked out to another student, you can have circulation services place a hold on it for you when the book is returned.
-If time is of the essence, borrow an additional copy from the Connect New York system if our copy is out or on reserve.
-The book will arrive usually in two business days.
+If time is of the essence, request to borrow an additional copy via Interlibrary Loan.

 - Concerning journal articles, they are a key source in doing historical research.
 It is wise to search for relevant articles on your topic, in addition to consulting books written by historians.
 Two very good databases with which to begin are Historical Abstracts, which covers the history of the world from 1450 onward, and America: History & Life, which covers the discovery period onward for North America.
 These databases index over 800 journals.
 The database Iter: the Gateway to the Middle ages and the Renaissance provides articles and books on the period of 400CE to 1700CE.
 It should be searched in addition to Historical Abstracts for any topics involving this period.
 Other databases, such as JSTOR, Project Muse, and Academic Search Elite also contain history journal articles from dozens of history journals.
 JSTOR, however, does not contain the most current four years.